ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 client = WhatsappSdk::Api::Client.new("<ACCESS TOKEN>", "<API VERSION>", logger, logger_options)
 ```

-Each API operation returns a `WhatsappSdk::Api::Response` that contains `data` and `error` and a couple of helpful functions such as `ok?` and `error?`.
-There are three types of responses `WhatsappSdk::Api::MessageDataResponse`, `WhatsappSdk::Api::PhoneNumberDataResponse` and `WhatsappSdk::Api::PhoneNumbersDataResponse`.
-Each of them contains different attributes.

 ## Set up a Meta app

 <details><summary>1) Create a Meta Business app </summary>